 Zippers: zippers can easily get caught in clothing and cause holes.
 When adding jeans to your laundry, make sure you do the zippers up.
 This way, clothes are less likely to snag on them.

 Bras: if you don’t do the clasp up on your bra before throwing it in the washing machine, those little metal prongs can wreak havoc on your clothes.
 Some bras will unclasp in the washing machine, so you may want to wash them in a washing bag.
 If you wear bras with an underwire and have noticed the wire is missing, check your washing machine.
 It can get stuck between the drum and the side and stick out during the cycle, causing clothing to catch and tear.

 You’re probably wondering how a washing machine can cause your clothes to rip.
 Here’s our explanation:

 Overloading: if you put too many clothes in your washing machine, they might not get clean.
-Even worse: overloading can also cause your clothing to snag on zippers, buttons, and other decoration.
-So better run your washing machine twice and turn garments with buttons or beads inside out.
+Even worse: overloading can also cause your clothing to snag on zippers, buttons, and other decorations.
+So while it saves electricity and water to only run your machine when it’s full, you should avoid overstuffing it and always make sure you turn garments with buttons or beads inside out.

 Clothing Moths Eating Holes in Clothes

 Moths in your closet are probably the most common cause of small holes in your clothes.
 The fibers of your clothes serve both as food and building material for moths to hatch their young.
 Animal materials such as leather, silk, and wool are often affected.
 That being said, clothes moths aren’t picky and may also choose to use mixed fabrics as their nest.